 As the next decade approaches, the current creative community is poised for another effort to align a vision for its place on the rapidly growing Front Range.
 In the story of the Pikes Peak region’s arts community, the process of creating the next Cultural Plan together is a powerful next step.
 Its structure will guide and support the trajectory of our next decade of growth and influence.

 Funding & Management

 The cultural planning effort will be stewarded by the Cultural Office of the Pikes Peak Region, which will serve as the fiscal conduit for all funding and expenses, and the administrative lead.
 The Cultural Office’s Executive Director, Andy Vick, and the Executive Director of Bee Vradenburg Foundation, David Siegel, serve as co-chairs of a volunteer Cultural Plan Steering Committee of creative leaders formed in October 2018.
-A committee of Cultural Champions is being formed in winter 2019-2020.
-Focus groups and community engagement efforts during the process will include artists, leaders of arts organizations and groups, for-profit creative businesses, arts patrons and donors, community partners and cross-sector peers, and many more.
-The Cultural Office’s Deputy Director, Angela Seals, serves as the project’s coordinator in support of a professional cultural planning consultant, to be engaged in January 2020.
+Eventually, focus group meetings, one-on-one interviews, online surveys, and community engagement efforts during the planning process will include artists, leaders of arts organizations and groups, for-profit creative businesses, arts patrons and donors, community partners and cross-sector peers, and many more.
+The Cultural Office’s Deputy Director, Angela Seals, serves as the project’s coordinator in support of professional cultural planning consultants, There Squared LLC.

 Questions can be directed to info@CulturalOffice.org.